arendst/Tasmota/README.md

 See [Wiki](https://github.com/arendst/Sonoff-Tasmota/wiki/Theo's-Tasmota-Tips) for background information.

-### ATTENTION Version 5 specific information
+### ATTENTION Version 5 and up

-This version uses a new linker script to free flash memory for future code additions.
+These versions use a new linker script to free flash memory for future code additions.
 It moves the settings from Spiffs to Eeprom.
 If you compile your own firmware download the new linker to your IDE or Platformio base folder.
 See [Wiki > Prerequisite](https://github.com/arendst/Sonoff-Tasmota/wiki/Prerequisite).

 Best practice to implement is:
 - Open the webpage to your device